NCI-GDC/indexclient/pytest_indexd/README.md

 to mock indexd server so multiple indexd server could be used at the same time on the same dev machine.

+The reason we do not use the client of pytest_postgresql.factories is that we need to use a mock indexd server.
+The server needs the database.
+The server setup is time consuming.
+So we set the server as session scope.
+So we can not use function scope client provided by the pytest_postgresql.

 The travis tests is updated to 3 jobs:
 1. Run indexclient tests with old indexd_test_utils
 2. Run indexclient tests with new pytest_indexd in single process.